About Alcala, Spain

 The CTSS specific courses change every semester and are taught by faculty members from the various schools participating in the consortium.
 The courses are typically, but not always, focused on topics within political science, criminal justice, and international studies.

-The courses for the spring 2014 semester are:
+The courses for the spring 2015 semester are pending.
+Please contact Global Learning at email@example.com

 USD students will stay in self-catered townhomes with other participants in the program, who come from the University of Central Missouri, Western Carolina University, and University of Dubuque.
 Students will have access to the student cafeterias which offer inexpensive lunches; this program does not offer a meal plan.